 After a successful run with the Generals, McCabe left for Hamilton College in January of 2002, steering the Continentals to a 54-18 (.750) overall record.
 His 2003 team finished the season with a school-record 15 wins (15-3), claimed the Liberty League title and advanced to the NCAA Quarterfinals.
 For his efforts, McCabe was named the Liberty League Coach of the Year and USILA Division III National Coach of the Year.
 McCabe and his staff were also selected the Liberty League Coaching Staff of the Year following an 11-3 season in 2006.
 In his five seasons, McCabe mentored seven Continentals to USILA All-America accolades.

 McCabe graduated from Bates College in 1995 with a bachelor's degree in European history.
 At Bates, he lettered in both lacrosse and football.
-He and his wife Kristen have four daughters; Kaelan, Molly, Ava and Georgia.
+He resides in Lexington and has four daughters; Kaelan, Molly, Ava and Georgia.
+Kaelan is currently a sophomore at W&L.

 McCABE YEAR-BY-YEAR AT W&L